Are Doctors Rich As The Public Thinks?

 Should You Have Been a UPS Driver Instead?

-Med School Insiders performed an income analysis between a physician and UPS driver.
-By the way, the video creator is a physician.
+Med School Insiders performed an income analysis between a primary care doctors and UPS drivers.
+By the way, the video creator is a family doctor.

 Here’s the Youtube video with the explanation below: